zahraia/oblig1/README.md

 # oblig1

-Oslomet brukernavn: zaahm2619
+Oslomet username: zaahm2619

-Github brukernavn: zahraia
+Github username: zahraia

 Github repo URL: https://github.com/zahraia/oblig1

-Fullt navn: Zahra Imaan Ahmad
+Full name: Zahra Imaan Ahmad

-Kort beskrivelse av applikasjon (5-10 setninger):
+Short description of the program:
+The code allows the user to enter their information and order a movie ticket.
+It adds the ticket to an array and clears all input fields, The user can delete all tickets by pressing a button, The program uses regex  to validate the user's email and phone number, and uses if-statements to validate the other input fields.